Ircama/freetz-ble/ble-adv-telink/README.md

 	AT+SLEEP

-After executing the appeal instruction module and returning OK, it will immediately enter sleep mode and set the serial port RX as the wake-up pin.
+After executing the AT+SLEEP instruction and returning OK, the module will immediately enter sleep mode and set the serial port RX as the wake-up pin.
 Send any character to the module again to wake it up.

 Light sleep settings:
 In the disconnected state, send the following command and the module will enter light sleep mode: